 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Short Order Cook tend to value Independence, Support, and Relationships.
+Compared to most people, those working as a Short Order Cook tend to value Independence, Relationships, and Support.

 Most importantly, Short Order Cooks moderately value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.